-To encourage people to go electric, there are some government incentives to help bring the cost down:
+To encourage people to go electric, there are a few government incentives to help bring the cost down:

 Plug-in vehicle grant

-From the 14 June 2022, the following low emission vehicles may be eligible for a plug-in grant: wheelchair accessible vehicles, mopeds, motorcycles, taxis, trucks and vans.
-The value of the grant will vary depending on the vehicle type.
+As of June 2022, the following low-emission vehicles may be eligible for a plug-in grant: wheelchair accessible vehicles, mopeds, motorcycles, taxis, trucks and vans.
+The value of the grant will vary, depending on the vehicle type.

 Electric vehicle charge point grant

-You may be eligible for up to £350 off the cost and installation of a home charger if you rent your property or live in a flat.
+You may be eligible for up to £350 or 75% off the cost and installation of a home charger (whichever is lower) if you rent your property or live in a flat.
 Installing a charge point in a flat or rented accommodation.